Autodidac/cpp_mingltf/README.md

 │   └── nlohmann_json.hpp       # Header-only JSON library (nlohmann/json)
 │
-├── /models                     # Directory for example glTF models │   └── example_model.gltf      # Sample glTF file
+├── /models                     # Directory for example glTF models │   └── Cube.gltf               # Sample glTF file
 │
 ├── CMakeLists.txt              # CMake build file (if you are using CMake for your project) │